mintproject/mic/docs/usage.md

 +-------+----------------+------------------------------------------+
 <Rest of the table ommitted for simplicity>
 ```
-Once you are done, you just have to type `send` and the model will be sent you will be prompted with a message to save your model description, and a URL which you can use to browse if the metadata was correctly posted to the model catalog.
+Once you are done, you just have to type `send` and the model will be sent you will be prompted with a message to save your model description, and a URL which you can use to browse if the metadata was correctly posted to the Model Catalog.
 The message should look similar to:

 ```bash
 Select the property to edit [1-17] or ['show', 'save', 'send', 'exit'] [1]: send